May 10, 2023

 - Adds physical infrastructure, further increasing property value

 Submetering, however, is more costly than RUBS.
-Some older system configurations may not allow for submeter installation.
+In older buildings, system configurations may not allow for submeter installation.
 And some states limit the ability to submeter utilities.

 Pros and Cons of RUBS Billing